 Q angle and massage therapy

+Different massage techniques to the front and back of the leg can also be used, and the technique used should reflect on the patient’s preference.
 The patient should be positioned in supine to allow easy transitions between work at the anterior hip, lateral thigh, and quadriceps muscle belly.
-Bending the knee on the involved side will also allow for some hamstring work but a transition to prone may be necessary for deeper strokes.
+Bending the knee will also allow some hamstring work, but a transition to prone may be necessary for deeper massage strokes.

 If the patient cannot lie on their back for a long time, they can alternate between side-lying with a pillow between the knees so the therapist can work on the lateral knee and supine for anterior hip and quadriceps work.

 Although the relationships are often difficult to define, it’s evident that knee pain and other conditions are rarely linked to a single cause.
 Being aware of the relationship between the Q angle and hip and knee functions can assist in exercise planning, guide lifestyle changes, and direct massage therapy treatment.

 Penny Goldberg, DPT, ATC earned her doctorate in Physical Therapy from the University of Saint Augustine and completed a credentialed sports residency at the University of Florida.
 She is a Board Certified Clinical Specialist in Sports Physical Therapy.